 Aarhus Universitets segl

-Structured space-sphere point processes and $K$-functions
+Structured space-sphere point processes and K-functions

 by Jesper Møller, Heidi S. Christensen, Francisco Cuevas-Pacheco and Andreas D. Christoffersen